 If you're at home:

-- If there’s lots of smoke, lie on the floor and cover your eyes and airways with a damp handkerchief.
+- If there is a lot of smoke around you, stretch out on the floor, and cover your breathing passages and eyes with a damp handkerchief or cloth.

-- Shut off supplies of electricity, gas and any other fuels.
+- Turn off the taps for gas and any other types of fuel.

 - Don’t seek refuge in caves or wells.

-- Travel away from the fire smoke and avoid steep slopes and narrow valleys.
+- Leave away from the direction of the smoke and avoid steep slopes or narrow valleys.

-There are many advantages to living close to the forest.
-However, it also means that your house may be more vulnerable to forest fires.
+There are many advantages to living close to woodland but it also means your house may be more vulnerable to forest fires.
 Look after the area around your house to make it less vulnerable to damage by fire:

 - Do not use perimeter fencing made from synthetic materials, or from natural materials such as heather brushwood or cypress wood.
-Prioritise barriers made from non-flammable materials (stone, brick, etc.).
+Prioritise enclosures made from non-flammable materials (stone, brick, etc.).

 - Plant non-flammable species in your garden.
-Pine trees, palm trees, cypress trees and heathers for example are all highly flammable species that you should not have close to your home.
+Pine trees, palm trees, cypress trees and heathers are all examples of highly inflammable species that need to be kept away from your home’s immediate surroundings.

-- Keep reserves of firewood and other flammable materials (gas cannisters, oil tanks, etc.) away from your house.
-Keep them in well-ventilated and protected enclosures far away from your house, ideally in an area free of vegetation.
+- Keep reserves of firewood and other inflammable materials (gas cannisters, oil tanks, etc.,) away from your house.
+Leave them in properly ventilated and protected enclosures far away from your house, ideally in an area free of vegetation.

-- Make sure that you have a hosepipe available which is long enough to reach around the whole of your home.
+- Make sure you have a hosepipe available which is long enough to reach around the whole of your house.

-- Avoid accumulations of plant-based fuels or similar on terraces, in gutters or in drainpipes.
+- Avoid accumulations of plant-based fuels and the like on terraces or in gutters or drainpipes.
 These should be regularly checked, and cleared if necessary.

 - Maintain a buffer zone of at least 25 metres around your house.
-This must be an area where the undergrowth has been cleared, trees pruned to a height of 3 metres and with a minimum distance of 6 metres both from tree-to-tree and between the trees and the walls of your house.
+This needs to be an area with a cleared undergrowth, trees pruned to a height of 3 metres and a minimum distance of 6 metres between trees and between trees and the walls of your house.

-- Don't park on narrow streets, turning circles or anywhere else that may inhibit the passage of emergency vehicles.
+- Don't park in narrow streets or street turns or anywhere else that may get in the way of passing emergency vehicles.

-- Read up on your estate’s self-protection plan, particularly with regard to the established safe zones and evacuation routes, and follow the instructions given.
+- Read up on your development’s self-protection plan, in particular its established safe zones and evacuation routes, and follow the instructions given.